lubeda/Loupedeck-PowershellPlugin/README.md

 ---
 **To all developers:**
 I think this is the most universial plugin "ever", i can't develop it much further, because the lack of skill and time.
-Perhaps one can join an make this more proffesional and robust.
+Perhaps one can join an make this more professional and robust.
 ---

 a Plugin that calls a ps1-script every minute or on key press or on button action.